soumikbdba/sl_confgmt/README.md

 1. Make sure you have the necessary permissions to run the script:
 2. The script will automatically update package lists, install the required packages, create the necessary directories, and configure Apache.
    It will also restart the Apache web server to apply the changes.
-3. This script can be run individually or even this is called from the config_management.py script also.
+3. This script can be run individually/independently or even this is called from the config_management.py script also.
+4. Command to run - #./bootstrap.sh

 ####################